GregSantulli/drummerscript/README.md

 }
 ```

-I create a dynamics compressor with ```var compressor = context.createDynamicsCompressor();``` and then set a number of parameters for the compressor.
+I create a dynamics compressor with ```var compressor = context.createDynamicsCompressor()``` and then set a number of parameters for the compressor.
 Think of a compressor as automatic volume control; if a sound is above a certain threshold, the compressor will lower the volume by a specified *ratio* and then raise it back after a specified *release time*.
 The compressor is connected to the main output: ```compressor.connect(context.destination)```.

 I use the following asynchronous request to load each sound into the browser's **AudioBuffer**: